wpswings/mwb-bookings-for-woocommerce/README.txt

 This reminder settings tab offers multiple setting options for setting up your booking email and SMS-based reminders,

+**6. Set Different Prices For Different Dates**

+The WooCommerce bookings plugin enables the admins to set different prices for different dates throughout the year.

 == TAKE ADVANTAGE OF EXCLUSIVE FEATURES OF WOOCOMMERCE BOOKINGS PLUGIN ==